sanskrit/learnsanskrit.org/content/guide/verbs-1/the-present-tense.md

 }

-The present tense also expresses actions that have just finished or are just about to occur:
+The present tense also expresses actions that have just finished:

 {ex

 tvam kadA grAmam [Agacchasi].
-When [have you come] to the village?
+When [did you come] to the village?
+(It is implied that the person has come very recently.)

+}

+or are just about to occur:

+{ex

 ahaM vanam [gacchAmi].
 I [(am just about to) go] to the forest.